2025 SMST SCHEDULE

 1. U9/10 will play 7v7, U11/12 will play 9v9, U13-U19 will play 11v11

-3. During the progress of any game, all substitutes for a team and the team's coaching support staff shall remain in their designated team area while not on the field of play and behind any drawn spectator line or at least 5 feet away from the touch line, with the specific exceptions of the Referee requesting the presence of staff on the field to assist an injured player of their team.
+3. During the progress of any game, all substitutes for a team and the team's coaching support staff shall remain in their designated team/technical area, not on the field of play and behind any drawn spectator line, at least 5 feet away from the touch line, with the specific exceptions of the Referee requesting the presence of staff on the field to assist an injured player of their team.

-4. All spectators shall remain at least 5 feet from touchlines or goal lines, unless drawn or erected spectator lines establish a different distance.
+4. All spectators shall remain at least 5 feet from touchlines or goal lines, unless drawn or created spectator lines establish a different distance.
 No person shall be permitted behind the goal areas.

-5. At the end of the match the teams must promptly clear the designated team areas to make them available for the next game, and remove any trash produced during the game.
+5. At the end of the match the teams must promptly clear the designated team areas to make them available for the next game, and remove any trash/recycling produced during the game.

 STRUCTURE OF THE GAME